TachiWeb/TachiWeb-Server/INSTALL.md

 ```
 scripts/build.sh
 ```
-Once the build completes, the binary can be found at: `TachiServer/target/tachiserver-$VERSION-jar-with-dependencies.jar`
+Once the build completes, the binary can be found at: `TachiServer/build/libs/TachiServer-all-$VERSION.jar`

 3. You can now try running the program:
 ```
-cd TachiServer/target
+cd TachiServer/build/libs
-java -jar tachiserver-*-jar-with-dependencies.jar
+java -jar TachiServer-all-*.jar
 ```
 The web server runs on port `4567`.
 Access it in your browser here: http://127.0.0.1:4567/.